| The

 important item is comfortable walking shoes.
 Swimsuits are required

 for public beaches or swimming pools.
+When packing, remember to

 include binoculars, a sun-hat, sunglasses, sun block, bathing towel,

 moisturizer, lip-ice and mosquito repellents.
+Bring enough film material.
+Electricity (250VAC) is

 available at most accommodations.